gene-git/blog/file-locking/README.rst

  * fcntl.flock => *use this one*

-Wrapper around flock with OFD support. i.e. this lock is associated with open file descriptor.
+Wrapper around fcntl with OFD support. i.e. this lock is associated with open file descriptor.
 This is what I use and recommend>

 ========